Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Totally.

-There's so many locations, shoots and all this sort of stuff.
+There's so many location shoots and all this sort of stuff.

-My favorite bit, I can't remember exactly what he said, but the narrators talking about
+My favourite bit, I can't remember exactly what he said,

-Yeah, I think he's a good bad guy.
+Yeah, I think he's quite a bad guy.

 Yeah.